From Self-Doubt to AIR 1 – The Unfiltered Story of Sarvesh Mehtani

 He was trying to master the basics and build from there.

-That one line stayed with him until the end.
+— A line from his parents that stayed with him till the end.

 JEE prep isn’t just academic.
 It messes with your mind.